MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 ## Developing Applications using PlayReady on Android

-Some Android device models embed a PlayReady Client integrated by the OEM, some other don't.
+While many Android device models embed a PlayReady Client integrated by the OEM, others do not.

-Developing an application for the models embedding one is as simple as using the SDK from these devices.
+Developing an application for the models which embed one is as simple as using the SDK from these devices.
 They will typically expose the PlayReady Client through the Java  [**DrmManagerClient** class](https://developer.android.com/reference/android/drm/DrmManagerClient.html).
 See the [PlayReady Plugin for Android Microsoft Specification](../Specifications/playready-plugin-for-android-specification.md) for more information.

 Developing an application for the models which don't embed a PlayReady Client requires the integration of the PlayReady Client in the application itself.

-Microsoft Partners develop PlayReady SDKs for various platforms from the PlayReady Porting Kit, and make them available to application developers.
-If you have the project of an application using PlayReady on these operating systems, please contact directly the listed [Microsoft Partners](https://www.microsoft.com/playready/partners/) for proposals and quotes.
+Microsoft Partners develop PlayReady SDKs for Android from the PlayReady Porting Kit, and make them available to application developers.
+If you have the project of an application using PlayReady on Android, please contact directly the listed [Microsoft Partners](https://www.microsoft.com/playready/partners/) for proposals and quotes.

 ## Developing Applications using PlayReady on iOS, AppleTV OS, MacOS

 Apple products do not ship with an embedded PlayReady Client.
 Though, it is possible to distribute applications for these platforms that integrate a PlayReady Client in the application itself.

-Microsoft Partners develop PlayReady SDKs for various platforms from the PlayReady Porting Kit, and make them available to application developers.
-If you have the project of an application using PlayReady on these operating systems, please contact directly the listed [Microsoft Partners](https://www.microsoft.com/playready/partners/) for proposals and quotes.
+Microsoft Partners can also develop PlayReady SDKs for Apple based OS platforms from the PlayReady Porting Kit, and make them available to application developers.
+If you have the project of an application using PlayReady on iOS for example, please contact directly the listed [Microsoft Partners](https://www.microsoft.com/playready/partners/) for proposals and quotes.

 ## Developing Applications using PlayReady in a Web Browser